-When your blood glucose levels are too high, it can cause hyperglycaemia (hyper).
+When your blood glucose levels are high, this is called hyperglycaemia (hyper).

 This can happen if you're:

-- not having enough insulin for the carbohydrate you've eaten
+- not having enough food insulin for the amount of carbohydrate you've eaten

 - feel very thirsty

 - feel tired all the time

 - have fruity-smelling breath

 Urgent advice: Contact your diabetes team or go to the emergency department immediately if your glucose level is high and you:

 - have ketones in your blood or pee